guettli/scrum/README.md

 This was very fruitfull.

 # Pragmatic Post-Mortem

 If there was a bug which caused trouble to users, then it is wise to schedule a post-mortem.
-This helps to find the root-cause, get a common perspective and it should result in some action points to ensure the same bug does appear again.
+This helps to find the root-cause, get a common perspective and it should result in some action points to ensure the same bug does not appear again.

-One of several ways to run such a meeting is to use a timeline three levels:
+One of several ways to run such a meeting is to use a timeline and three levels:

-* First level, yellow: The facts.
+* First (and lowest) level, yellow: The facts.
 All participants should agree here
-* Second level, blue: Should: What should have been done
+* Second level, blue: Should: What should have been done, but was not?
 * Third level: green: Action-items.
-Who does what during the next days.
+Who does what during the next days?

-It is important that this is not about plaming people.
+It is important that this is not about blaming people.
 It is about finding ways to improve the processes.
 The moderator (Scrum Master) should remind the participants if the mood gets non-professional.

 ![post-mortem-timeline](post-mortem.png)